For Better or For Worse by Lynn Johnston for August 03, 2018

 9. Watermelon avv

-car2ner about 6 years ago
+car2ner over 6 years ago

 sometimes a little laughter is necessary.
 Yes, dementia is terrible.
 My mom started getting a little confused when cancer went to her brain.
 I still grinned at this.
 Learning to laugh at our troubles can be a moment of refreshment.
 Harder to do if it hits too close to the heart.